LegalizeAdulthood/refactor-test-suite/Contributing.md

    of the code being refactored.
-1. After all the test cases have been added, use the support tool [add-tests](#executable-add-tests) to adjust the temporary test markers with appropriate test markers for the refactoring, numbering new test cases for you.
+1. After all the test cases have been added, use the support tool [add-tests](#executable-add-tests) to adjust the temporary test markers with appropriate test markers for the refactoring, numbering new test cases for you and adding the test cases to all the results files that support this refactoring.
 1. Build the test suite.
 You should get no errors, but warnings about missing diffs for your new test cases.
 1. Commit the test cases with git to have a record of the source code